Physical Oceanography MSc

 This course has run for over 40 years and past students have gone on to become Nobel Laureates, directors of the main UK Oceanographic laboratories and managing directors of major commercial oceanographic companies.
 Many hold posts in the marine industries, particularly in consultancy companies that provide services in oceanography to the oil industry and companies concerned with engineering operations in shelf seas.
 There are opportunities in Government Laboratories and agencies with responsibility for estuarine and coastal waters.
 Many graduates have continued to higher degrees and an academic career.

-Recent figures show that 50% of MSc APO students have proceeded to a PhD, whilst 20% went straight into jobs in commercial oceanography and a further 10% oceanography related jobs in the public sectors.
+Recent figures show that 50% of MSc PO students have proceeded to a PhD, whilst 20% went straight into jobs in commercial oceanography and a further 25% to oceanography related jobs in the public sectors.

 Some of the leading academics would have studied the Physical Oceanography MSc at Bangor: